 How do you treat sales on stock purchased in GB before 1 May 2023?

-- NI car dealers apply can continue to use the second-hand margin scheme on cars moved to Northern Ireland before 1 January 2021, which are sold after 31 October 2023.
+- NI car dealers apply can continue to use the second-hand margin scheme on cars moved to Northern-Ireland before 1st January 2021, which are sold after 30th April 2024.

 Links to further HMRC Guidance

 InterTradeIreland support can be accessed by engaging with our chat function.
 You may also be eligible for fully funded consultancy advice, subject to criteria.

 Simply click the icon at the bottom right to get started.